wpdunk/bookmark-manager/README.md

 So that I can save a favourite site.
 I want to add a bookmark to Bookmark Manager

+*Delete Bookmarks*
+As a user
+So I can remove my bookmark from Bookmark Manager
+I want to delete a bookmark

 ## Database Setup